Somalia–United States relations: Trade and partnerships

 The United States has continued to be one of the main suppliers of armaments to the Somali National Army (SNA).
 In June 2009, the reconstituted SNA received 40 tonnes worth of arms and ammunition from the U.S. government to assist it in combating the Islamist insurgency within southern Somalia.
 The U.S. administration also pledged more military equipment and material resources to help the Somali authorities firm up on general security.

 Additionally, the two countries engage in minor trade and investment.
 The United States exports legumes, grain baking-related commodities, donated products and machinery to Somalia.
 Somalia in turn exports precious stones and low-value shipments to the United States.

+Somaliland

+In March 2025, Somalia's breakaway region of Somaliland rejected Somalia's offer to give the United States exclusive control over the Berbera port and airbase.
+Somaliland, which declared independence in 1991, views the facilities as its own and not Somalia's to offer.
+The strategic Berbera port, located on the Gulf of Aden, is operated by the UAE's DP World.
+Somalia's President Hassan Sheikh Mohamud had proposed the deal in a letter to US President Donald Trump, suggesting that these assets would strengthen US security operations in the region.
+However, Somaliland's government dismissed the offer, citing the territory’s de facto independence and its ongoing hope for international recognition.